cathalnoonan/d365-pcf-processsessions/readme.md

 | Process Type | Type of process sessions to include in the control |

---
+---

 ## Building

-An important note about building the control is that is uses yarn

-Yarn can be installed by running the command
-> npm install -g yarn

 The solution can be built by double clicking the `build.bat` file at the root of the repository
-- This will install the npm dependencies using `yarn`
+- This will install the npm dependencies using `npm`
-- Then it will build the solution (which will in turn build the control)
+- Then it will build the solution (which will in turn build the control) using `dotnet`
-- The resulting solution(s) will be built to `solution\dist\` as zip file(s)
+- The resulting solution(s) will be built to `dist` in the repo root as a zip file

 ---